solero/dash/README.md

 A simple web system/API for houdini-asyncio's registration and avatar generation.

-# todo
+# Todo

-- implement email activation
+- implement avatar generation

-- test registration under cloudflare to see if the header `HTTP_CF_CONNECTING_IP` works correctly